School to Career

 Career Day Presenter

-The volunteer serves as a presenter at a career day that is focused on specific career fields.
+Speak to students at a career day that is focused on specific career fields.
 Typically, students will rotate in small groups to each presenter at the event.
 Presenter guidelines are provided to each volunteer.
 The opportunity reaches 30-100 students per event.
 (3-5 hour investment)

 Career Spotlight Event Presenter